 Sometimes the Journey Is the Reward We were between locations — hours into yet another drive across the volcanic desert of southwestern Bolivia.
 The kind of place where the road is barely a suggestion, and the landscape shifts from black rock to golden dunes without warning.
 We weren’t chasing a shot.
 We weren’t expecting anything. …

 There’s light.
-And then there’s this light.
-Photographing the salt flats of Bolivia — Salar de Uyuni — was one of the most disorienting and visually surreal experiences I’ve had behind a camera.
-It’s like being dropped into another planet.
-A place so minimal, so overwhelmingly vast, that the usual rules of light and …
+And then there’s Bolivian light.
+I’ve had strobes accidentally popping off in my eyes, but I’ve never known light, bright light, until I was here.
+Photographing the salt flats of Bolivia — Salar de Uyuni — was one of the most disorienting and visually surreal experiences I’ve had behind a camera. …

 Portrait of Mr. Phua: Making Space Where There Is None — with the GF 50mm Some portraits stay with you long after the shutter clicks.
 This one — of SK Phua, the master craftsman carpenter in his impossibly packed workshop — is one of them.
 The space was tight.
 Every inch of wall, floor, and …